 - Crew members often rely on tips to supplement low wages.
 You might have noticed that many cruise ships fly a “Flag of Convenience.”
 That means the vessel is registered in a foreign country, often to lower operating costs.
 It can also allow the company to avoid various labor laws.
 The crew members aboard your cruise are likely making less than minimum wage and working long hours.
-When you forego tipping on your cruise, you aren’t hurting the corporation.
+When you skip tipping on your cruise, you aren’t hurting the corporation.
 You’re just lowering the pool of funds that hard-working service employees share at the end of the journey.

 - Your cruise contract will explain the gratuity policy.
 Many of the travel fiascos you read about here could have been avoided if the consumer had read their contract.
 In this case, all the information May needed was made available to her weeks before embarkation.
 Neither Oceania nor her travel agent included gratuities in the cost of her trip.
 Had she read her contract or the pre-cruise information, the automatically added tips would not have surprised her.

 - Consider a cruise line that wraps gratuities into the cruise cost.
 If you’re really against tipping, then you may want to consider only using no-tipping cruise lines.
 Azamara, Regent, and Silversea are among the high-end cruise lines that have a no-tipping policy.
 Those cruise lines have already worked gratuities into the total cost of the cruise.
 Of course, you are always free to provide additional gratuities to specific crew members who have been of help to you.

 How much you should tip on your cruise in 2023